Bima42/docstral/README.md

 ## Tech Stack

-I use the following tools to build efficient, maintainable applications:
+I use the following tools to build the application:

 ### Backend